Congratulations to our 2016 CPF Scholars!

 - Applicant essay

-All scholarship applicants will be notified of their awards status in May 2016.
-Scholarship funding will be sent to the recipients’ respective college institutions prior to the Fall 2016 semester.
+All scholarship applicants will be notified of their awards status following the Scholarship Committee’s selection of recipients.
+Scholarship funding will be sent to the recipients’ respective college institutions prior to the upcoming Fall semester.
 Please contact CPF directly with any questions.

 Scholarship Management System provided by WizeHive